 Residents Are Who They Are

 You must consider that the residents that you commit to are individuals, which has numerous implications.
 It is very difficult to predict what a resident’s personality may be like, especially when taking in animals who were abused or neglected, but you must be willing to meet them where they are.
 It can be emotionally taxing to care for residents who are avoidant or outright hostile to humans, but this is part of the commitment that you’re taking on when you take them in.
 If a resident can’t get along with other residents (or anyone), you need to find a way to keep everyone comfortable at your sanctuary, including splitting herds or having separate pastures, without neglecting any residents in the process.
-You can’t assume that everyone will get along in one living space forever, and frequent bullying or abuse between residents is unacceptable.
+You can’t assume that everyone will get along in one The indoor or outdoor area where an animal resident lives, eats, and rests. forever, and frequent bullying or abuse between residents is unacceptable.
 You may even have longtime residents, the best of friends, who decide one day that they cannot stand one another.
 This too must be handled to protect the physical and mental well-being of your residents!

 Understanding Your Limitations

 A sanctuary must understand their own capacity for responsible care and stick with it.
 Failure to do so is one of the leading reasons behind animal sanctuary closures.
 If you are not willing to limit the residents to a population size that you can compassionately care for with the resources you have, you should strongly consider whether starting an animal sanctuary is right for you.
 This is often the toughest, most emotionally challenging part of sanctuary management, but your residents depend on you to always have the resources on hand to care for them!
 This difficult reality of sanctuary operation can be made slightly easier by creating a rescue policy long before you open your sanctuary to residents.
 Check out our resource about determining a capacity for responsible care here!